Everything you wanted to know about choosing the right machine for you is available on our Prosumer Equipment Buyer's Guide. Download it here.

 Roasted coffee beans have a shelf life of only a few weeks.
 What is more, if coffee is not stored appropriately, a number of chemical and biological changes can take place, making the coffee rancid, stale, mouldy, or worse.

 Espresso is a full-flavored, concentrated form of coffee that is served in 30 ml “shots.”
 Espresso is made by forcing pressurized water through very finely ground coffee beans, at 85-95 degrees temperature, extracting in that process the aromatic oils, the sugars and the soluble out of the bean.
 Ideally, espresso should have a thick, reddish-brown crema, a potent aroma and balanced in flavour between the sweetness, the bitterness and the sourness, leaving a lingering after taste on the tongue minutes after drinking.

-Other 'How To' Guides:
+'How To Brew' Guides: